McTavishLab/physcraper/docs/PhyscraperRun.md

-## Details on running using physcraper_run.py
+How to run Physcraper using `physcraper_run.py`

 ## QuickStart

-For a simple run you just need the study id and tree id from OpenTree (see more about searching in FindTrees.md), and an alignment file that goes with that tree.
+For a simple run you just need the study id and tree id from OpenTree (see how to get those in FindTrees.md), and an alignment file that goes with that tree.

     physcraper_run.py -s <study_id> -t <tree_id> -a <alignment_file_path> -as <alignment_schema> -o <output_directory>